15 minute wod15 min crossfit workoutquick crossfit wodshort wod

 Save WOD

-Beginner20 minHome GymFor Time
+Beginner20 minHome GymTabata

 Perform 2 rounds of the following warm-up circuit.
 Move deliberately — the warm-up prepares joints as much as heart rate.